-In addition to the parent survey, the After-School All-Stars (Tampa Bay) 21st CCLC program collected data using the statewide student satisfaction and feedback survey.
+In addition to the parent survey, the Tampa After School All Stars (Memorial) 21st CCLC program collected data using the statewide student satisfaction and feedback survey.
 The survey was originally designed by the University of Florida (Zhang & Byrd, 2004) to help determine student beliefs about the impact of 21st CCLC programming on several primary aspects of their academic life (e.g., schooling, citizenship, friendships, etc.).
 The original student survey was designed to assess, at some level, student-reported impact on reading skills, mathematics skills, science, skills, visual and performing arts skills, technology skills, and physical fitness skills.
-However, the FLDOE modified the validated student survey and removed several important questions, which limits the ability of 21st CCLC programs to assess progress on the same self-reported variables from prior years.
-Regardless, a total of 57 students (50.0% of the 114 regularly participating 21st CCLC students) completed the required statewide student satisfaction inventory, as altered and provided by the FLDOE.
-Of these students, as shown in Table 10-11, 98.2% enjoyed the activities in the program and 94.7% felt safe in the program.
+The FLDOE modified the validated student survey and removed several questions to streamline the survey.
+A total of 136 students (90.7% of the 150 regularly participating 21st CCLC students) completed the required statewide student satisfaction inventory, as altered and provided by the FLDOE.
+Of these students, as shown in Table 10-11, 93.4% enjoyed the activities in the program and 92.4% felt safe in the afterschool program.